webfx-project/webfx-cli/README.md

 ## Get involved!

 We are looking for a contributor with expertise in Java language parsing.
-The task will be to replace the current implementation with a proper Java parser, in order to fix the implict package limitation.
+The task will be to replace the current implementation with a proper Java parser, in order to fix the implicit package limitation.
 If you would like to work on this topic, please apply in the related [issue][webfx-cli-issue].
 Thank you!

+## License

+The WebFX CLI is a free, open-source software licensed under the [Apache License 2.0](LICENSE)

 [webfx-cli-docs]: https://docs.webfx.dev/#_introducing_the_webfx_cli
 [webfx-cli-issue]: https://github.com/webfx-project/webfx-cli/issues/1